Tuesday, 10 March 2026 | 16:00 - 16:45

 Panel: Carbon & Social Credits as New Assets for the Built Environment

-The discussion examines how nature-based projects, large-scale developments, and place-based initiatives can generate measurable environmental value, and how this value can be verified, governed, and integrated into financing models and capital markets.
+This panel explores how large-scale developments and place-driven initiatives can generate measurable environmental and social value — and how that value can be verified, governed, and integrated into financing models and capital markets.

-Alongside environmental metrics, the panel introduces social credits as an evolving framework to recognise non-financial contributions — including community engagement, inclusion, sport, education, cultural assets, and social infrastructure.
-These mechanisms expand the traditional understanding of asset performance, allowing cities and developers to quantify broader societal impact within investment logic.
+Beyond environmental metrics, the discussion introduces social credits as a framework to recognise non-financial contributions such as community engagement, inclusion, education, cultural assets, and long-term place stewardship — expanding the traditional understanding of asset performance.

-Particular focus will be given to lifestyle-driven and destination-scale developments, where environmental quality, social programming, governance structures, and brand positioning converge.
-In such complex projects, value creation extends beyond physical construction — it becomes embedded in the identity, resilience, and long-term attractiveness of the place.
+In complex, destination-scale projects, value creation extends beyond construction — it becomes embedded in identity, resilience, and long-term attractiveness.

 4 speakers